 49. Reduce distractions.
 For example, when reading, working, studying…

 50. Rehearse information.
 Information only lasts in short term memory for about 20 seconds without rehearsal.
 So when you’re trying to remember something like an address, phone number, or directions, keep repeating it until you can write it down or commit it to memory.

 51. Don’t worry about memorizing things you can look up.

 52. Simplify the information you’re trying to remember or ask others to simplify it for you.
 For example, ask doctors, lawyers, funeral directors, etc. to break things down into layperson language.

-56. Summarize the most important points at the end of meetings/classes: You aren’t going to remember every single detail of a meeting or class (nor should you), instead, summarize the most important points that you want to remember.
+56. Summarize the most important points at the end of meetings/classes.
+You aren’t going to remember every single detail of a meeting or class (nor should you).
+So instead, summarize the most important points that you want to remember.

 57. Have a sense of humor about your forgetfulness.

 58. If you’re worried about forgetting things about your loved one, make a project of writing memories down and gathering pictures.